 For details about applications and behaviours, see OTP Design Principles.

 A tuple where the elements are of type T.

-Equivalent to calling start/1, 2 repeatedly on all dependencies that are not yet started for an application.
+Equivalent to calling start/1, 2 repeatedly on all dependencies that are not yet started for an application that is not yet started.